 Conclusions

 This contribution presents several methods for reducing motion compensation complexity in Bi-prediction.
-Experimental results show that up to 7% decoding time reduction can be achieved by only slight modification to the current HM, with no harm to both encoding time and coding performance.
+Experimental results show that roughly 4% decoding time reduction can be achieved by only slight modification to the current HM, with no harm to both encoding time and coding performance.
 It is recommended that the propose method be integrated into the next version of HM.

 Reference